shilad/cartograph-alg/README.md

 ## Running experiments

-1. Create an experiment script, similar to example-experiment.sh
+1. The first time you run it,  `git lfs pull` and unzip the file `data.zip`.
-2. Run the script (e.g. `./bin/example-experiment.sh`.
+2. Run the script `./bin/run-joint.sh`.
 3. The script will tell you where it sends output.
 4. Only check in "final" experiments.